Mubashirgit1/trip-pocket/README.md

-# trip-pocket
+# Pocket Trip

 TripPocket – keep trips in your “pocket” for later.

-Top Trip Pocket is a smart travel management and flight search web application built with Django and JavaScript.
+Top Pocket Trip is a smart travel management and flight search web application built with Django and JavaScript.

 It allows users to search, compare, and organize flights, save custom filters, and manage past searches easily.